cartesi/docs/docs/machine/host/lua.md

 The other entries in the `machine_config` are used only in rare occasions.
 The devices and processor have a variety of control and status registers (CSRs), in addition to processor's general-purpose registers.
 Most of these are defined in the RISC-V [user-level ISA](https://content.riscv.org/wp-content/uploads/2017/05/riscv-spec-v2.2.pdf) and [privileged architecture](https://content.riscv.org/wp-content/uploads/2017/05/riscv-privileged-v1.10.pdf) specifications.
-The Cartesi-specific additions are described under the target perspective [processor](../target/processor.md) and [board](./target/board.md) specifications.
+The Cartesi-specific additions are described under the target perspective [architecture](../target/architecture.md).

 The fields `tohost` and `fromhost` in `htif` allow for the overriding of the default initial values of these CSRs.
 The <a href="#clint_config">`clint`</a> entry has a single field, `mtimecmp`, which allows for the overriding of the default initial value of this CSR.